cs4218/cs4218-2420-ecom-project-team15/README.md

 ```

 4. If you would like to run the application, but encounter an error, check that you are running **the latest version of Node**.
 If you are not, run the following commands:

 ```
 node -v //should be v23.9.0
 nvm install node
 nvm use 23
 ```

-5. If it still doesn't work, you may need to include the following line under the ```package.json``` file:
+5. If it still doesn't work, you may need to include the following line under the `package.json` file:

 ```
 "name": "ecom",
 "type": "module", //insert this line
 ...
 ```

 _NOTE: Adding this in may cause the tests to fail due to ESM syntax.
 To execute the tests without issue, do not insert this configuration._

 <h2>Instructions for Integration and UI tests</h2>

 1. UI tests under tests/ folder should be run individually and sequentially.
 This is to avoid race conditions which will affect the tests.

-2. The following frontend - controller integration tests require the app to be running with ```npm run dev```.
+2. The following frontend - controller integration tests require the app to be running with `npm run dev`.

 - CreateCategory.integration.test.js
 - CreateProduct.integration.test.js
+- Categories.integration.test.js